 The idea behind the theory of past, present and future all existing at the same moment in time has further plausibility when combined with multiverse theory, or the theory of multiple coexisting universes.
-Pictured like the layers of geologic sediment buildup over thousands of years in cross-section, multiple universes are stacked like pancakes, with one above the other.
+Pictured like the layers of geologic sediment buildup over thousands of years in cross-section, parallel universes are stacked like pancakes, with one above the other.
 Presume in the multiverse, there are three core universes, one for each past, present and future.
 They exist at the same moment in time relative to the observer.
 Meaning that if mankind can traverse between the universes then it also means crossing through points in time and experiencing different timelines of life.
 Consider the concept of wormholes, how bending space creates a shortcut through not only space, but also through timelines.
 Then, there is another way of finding alien life in our universe, by exploring alternate universes and quantum dimensions.

 † Article 6-34